eLuckkkkkkky/Retro-Streetwear/README.md

 # Overview of Privacy Policy

-New Streetwear, through its website and mobile app (together referred to as the "Platform"), operated by eLuckkkkkkky Store, is committed to protecting your privacy.
+Retro Streetwear, through its website and mobile app (together referred to as the "Platform"), operated by eLuckkkkkkky Store, is committed to protecting your privacy.
 This policy outlines how we manage Personal Information both on the Platform and in offline interactions.
 It forms a fundamental part of our Terms and Conditions, influencing how you use the Platform and our approach to data management.
 We encourage a thorough review of this document along with specific sections of the Terms and Conditions, especially those related to social media and legal considerations.
 Any modifications to this policy will be updated with the respective revision dates.
 Should you disagree with any changes, please contact us as indicated in the policy.
-Your continued usage of New Streetwear's services signifies agreement with the current Privacy Policy.
+Your continued usage of Retro Streetwear's services signifies agreement with the current Privacy Policy.
 We prioritize your privacy, ensuring a secure environment and exclusive use of your information to improve your experience while respecting your privacy preferences.

 ## Information Collection and Usage